Ergun City: Ergun Wetlands

 The city hosts Ergun Wetlands (formerly known as the Genhe Wetlands), a plain delta formed by the Argun River, the Gen River, the Delbur River, and the Hawu'er River.
 The Ergun Wetlands is one of the largest wetlands in Asia, lying about 3 km to the west of Labdalin Subdistrict, Ergun's urban area and seat of government.

 After the end of September the wetlands wither and turn dark.
 A panoramic view of the wetlands is afforded from a tourist scenic view overlooking the area from a hill 720 meters above sea level.

 The encroachment of urban development has made preservation of the wetland difficult but were bolstered by a wetland protection law in 2012.

 Climate

 The city experiences an average annual temperature of -3.1 °C, and an average annual precipitation of 375 mm.

-Administration
+Administrative divisions

+Ergun is divided into 2 subdistricts, 3 towns, 1 township, 2 ethnic townships and 1 sum.
 The city's seat of government is located in Labdalin Subdistrict.

-Subdivisions

-Ergun is divided into two subdistricts, three towns, one township, two ethnic townships, one sum, and four township-level farms.